- Are all of the amps hand-wired?

 There are a few schools of thought when defining an amp and its class of operation.

-A strict purist might define the "true class A sound" as a class A, cathode-biased, single-ended amp with no negative feedback.
+A strict purist might define the "true class A sound" as a cathode-biased, single-ended class A amp with no negative feedback.
 There are advantages and disadvantages to this topology, but sonically, there is a pleasing harmonic overdrive, saturation and response to this amp configuration that many guitar players love.
 This amp topology is often what people are referring to when they yearn for the class A sound.

-Those that are looser with the definitions would possibly call a cathode-biased, push-pull amp with no negative feedback a "class A" amp, like the circuit in the SonicTone RC30.
+Those that are looser with the definitions would possibly call a cathode-biased, push-pull amp with no negative feedback a "class A" amp, like the circuit in the SonicTone Royal Crown amp line.
 That type of amp circuit and many of its iterations have famously been marketed as "class A" amps over the years.
 However, it could be argued that these amps are not class A, but simply cathode-biased, push-pull, class AB amplifiers that have no negative feedback.
 But, that particular topology does give an amp a very "class A-ish" sound.

 In summary, here are some helpful facts: